magicians-guild/calculator/README.md

 # Instructions

+## Asking for Help

+You are encouraged to and expected to ask for help.
+Either from me or your fellow students.
+You are also expected to look up some things on your own as these instructions do not give all the information you need to know to complete the assignment.
+There's a balance to be struck between struggling through it yourself and knowing when to ask for help.

+As a guideline, if you spend more than an hour "stuck" on any part of the assignment by yourself, please know that you can message me, or post a message in `#homework-discussion`.

 ## Setup

 1. Clone the repository to your local computer (e.g with GitHub Desktop as we did with "The First Lesson")